Employee turnover - woman with glasses looking at laptop computer

 7. Poor management

-Despite their best efforts, poor management and bad working relationships with management continue to plague many organizations.
+Despite their best efforts, poor leadership and bad working relationships with management continue to plague many organizations.
 Things like micromanaging and lack of meaningful guidance are still among the leading reasons people leave their jobs.
 Lack of role clarity and expectations also factor in, especially when employees are asked to do more and more over time without compensation or promotion.

 8. Lack of purpose